-We intend to apply to list our Class A common stock on Nasdaq, under the symbol "MQ."
+Our Class A common stock is approved for listing on Nasdaq under the symbol "MQ."
 However, there has been no prior public trading market for our Class A common stock.
 We cannot assure you that an active trading market for our Class A common stock will develop on that exchange or elsewhere or, if developed, that any market will be sustained.
 Accordingly, we cannot assure you of the likelihood that an active trading market for our Class A common stock will develop or be maintained, the liquidity of any trading market, your ability to sell your shares of our Class A common stock when desired, or the prices that you may obtain for your shares.